deividas-strole/shooting-game/README.md

 🚀 Overview

 Survive waves of enemies by shooting them down before they reach you.
-The game features smooth movement, bullet physics, collision detection, scoring, and a game-over screen — all implemented from scratch using HTML5 Canvas
+The game features smooth movement, bullet physics, collision detection, scoring, and a game-over screen — all implemented from scratch using HTML5 Canvas.

 Built by Deividas Strole to demonstrate core game programming concepts like game loops, input handling, and object management in JavaScript.